Azure/azure-rest-api-specs/specification/synapse/resource-manager/readme.md

     reason: Does not apply to sqlPool and bigDataPool as they are nested tracked resources
   - suppress: TrackedResourceListBySubscription
     reason: Does not apply to sqlPool and bigDataPool as they are nested tracked resources
-  - suppress: OperationsAPIImplementation
-    reason: We do have a operations api as "/providers/Microsoft.Synapse/operations"
-    from: sqlDatabase.json
-    where: $.paths
-  - suppress: OperationsAPIImplementation
-    reason: We do have a operations api as "/providers/Microsoft.Synapse/operations"
-    from: sqlPool.json
-    where: $.paths
 ```

 ---